South-Korea - Gyeongju: the last days to seoul and Back Home

 Thursday 5 june 2015.

-We arrivbed somewhere at noon in Gyeongju with our bus.
-OUr guesthouse was just at the tumulus park.
+We arrived somewhere at noon in Gyeongju with our bus.
+Our guesthouse was just at the tumulus park.
 The sun was shining.
-Beautifull wheather.
-The guesthouse was built as a tradional low Korean house aroudn some garden.
+Beautiful wheather.
+The guesthouse was built as a traditioonal low Korean house around some garden.
+Rustic.
+Quite.
+Relaxing.
+We felt good there.
 We all had nice rooms and had to sleep on the ground again.
-There was akitchen where our guide provided us with stuff to make our own breakfast.
+There was a kitchen where our guide provided us with stuff to make our own breakfast.

 We went discovering the city immediately.
-And found some really nice chep lunch baked rice with seafood for 5000 won.
+And found some really nice cheap lunch baked rice with seafood for 5000 won.
 The lady prepared the meal at our table.